 This decision is subject to litigation.

-Section 4.2.
-In case of absence of response from the INPI
+In the absence of a response from the INPI

 The law of November 12, 2013 posits the principle that the silence kept by the administration on a request is agreement (under certain conditions).
 These provisions apply from November 12, 2014 to requests addressed to the administrations of the State and its public institutions from that date.